mattnelson-code/Pewlett-Hackard-Analysis/README.md

 ### Additional Info

 1. The current_emp_count table shows that the Development department (d005) has the most employees retiring in the near future and the Finance department (d002) has the fewest.

-The current_emp_count table can be seen in the Data folder.
+Note: The current_emp_count table can be seen in the Data folder.

 See Max and Min upcoming retirees: